vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-ppp-applied-to-pos.md

 At VTEX, payments in physical stores follow an asynchronous flow that requires additional interactions with the user, also called challenges, until it is approved.
 To offer this kind of interaction, the connector has to tell our Gateway from the `paymentAppData` field in the response of the Create Payment endpoint.
 This field contains the name of the VTEX IO app (`appName`) that will be presented on the inStore and the data needed for the app to work (`payload`).

 We have some apps that are ready to use for additional interaction with payments on a POS.

-[block:callout]
-{
-  "type": "info",
-  "body": "Besides the provided apps, partners can also develop apps for their specific needs.
-You can check more details in the [Payment App](https://developers.vtex.com/vtex-rest-api/docs/payments-integration-payment-app) article."
+> ℹ️ Besides the provided apps, partners can also develop apps for their specific needs.
+You can check more details in the [Payment App](https://developers.vtex.com/vtex-rest-api/docs/payments-integration-payment-app) article.
-}
-[/block]

 #### Fulfill form